 During periods of especially inclement weather a decision to close or delay the opening of the College will be made prior to 7:00 am.
 College closings or delays will be announced on WLOS TV, Fox TV, and Clear Channel Radio stations.
 Also, a recording will be issued on the College's main telephone greeting (828-669-8011), a message will be posted on the College's main webpage (www.montreat.edu), and an email will be sent to all faculty, staff, and students indicating the status of the institution (closed, two hour delay, etc.).
+Classes may be conducted remotely or alternative work assigned in lieu of class meetings.
 If the College starts with a two-hour delay, the Academic Class Schedule will be as follows: